7 Persuasion Examples to Increase Your Ecommerce Sales

 “You must have felt that the less there is of something, the more you want to get it.
 This is the principle of scarcity.”

-The human brain loves to associate, and when there is only a little amount of something, it assumes it must be very good.
+The human brain loves to associate, and when there is only a small amount of something, it assumes it must be very good.
 And as a second thought, we don’t want to be left out.

 This principle gave birth to ‘limited edition’ products or periodic promotions.